 I used organic lavender & tea tree essential oils with jojoba oil for 3 years on my T-zone, and they cleared up my skin but not without creating dry spots.
 The dry spots + dense oils on my face did not mix well with any makeup on top.

 Blue Tansy oil is everything for acne-prone skin (that’s why I love Herbivore’s Resurfacing Clarity Mask as well)!
 If you want to try both the oil & mask without breaking the bank, there’s a gift set with mini versions at Sephora for under $50.

 Acure also has a cheaper alternative under $13 called ACURE Seriously Soothing Blue Tansy Night Oil.
 I haven’t tried it because it’s not fragrance-free, but I’ve heard it’s great for sensitive skin!

 Herbivore’s Lapis Facial Oil also has jojoba & squalane oil, which are oils that I trust to balance sebum production.
 This oil takes a few minutes to dry, so I usually get dressed before I put on makeup.

-Let me know if you have any questions about skincare or these products!
-Which skincare products work for you?
+Let me know if you have any questions about my morning skin care routine or skincare in general!
+Which products work for you?
 Comment below!